Michigan: Pain and Symptom Management for Nurses

 Michigan: Pain and Symptom Management Statistics

-Pain is a widespread public health concern that reaches every corner within America.
-In a 2011 report titled, Relieving Pain in America: A Blueprint for Transforming, Care, Education, and Research, the IOM revealed that pain affects nearly 100 million Americans and nationally costs upwards of 635 billion each year (2).
+Pain is a widespread public health concern that reaches every corner of America.
+In a 2011 report titled Relieving Pain in America: A Blueprint for Transforming, Care, Education, and Research, the IOM revealed that pain affects nearly 100 million Americans and nationally costs upwards of 635 billion each year (2).
 Of these numbers, over 25 million American adults report that they suffer from pain daily, while 23.4 million state a significant amount of pain (3).

-From this data, it is estimated that almost 40 million individuals ranked themselves as living with pain at a category three or four.
+From this data, it is estimated that almost 40 million individuals ranked themselves as living with pain in a category three or four.
 Individuals in these categories were also found more likely to have an accompanying disability, access healthcare on a more frequent basis, and have an overall worse quality of health and life (4).

 Ask yourself...